Christian Yelich Player Props: Brewers vs. Mets

 Christian Yelich At The Plate

-- He has gone deep in 10.7% of his games this year, and 2.8% of his trips to the plate.
+- He has hit a home run in 10.5% of his games this year, and 2.8% of his chances at the plate.

+- Yelich has had at least one RBI in 30.3% of his games this season (23 of 76), with two or more RBI eight times (10.5%).
+He has also been responsible for three or more of his team's runs in two contests.

+- He has scored in 37 of 76 games this year, and more than once 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.